Matthew O'Hanlon

 Matthew O'Hanlon (born 28 October 1991) is an Irish hurler who plays for Wexford Intermediate Championship club St James's and at inter-county level with the Wexford senior hurling team.
-He usually lines out as a centre-back.
+He usually lines out as a wing-back.

 Playing career

 Good Counsel College

 O'Hanlon first came to prominence as a hurler with Good Counsel College in New Ross.
 He played in every grade of hurling before eventually joining the college's senior hurling team.
 On 14 March 2009, O'Hanlon was at centre-back when Good Counsel College faced Castlecomer Community School in the Leinster final.
 He scored a point from play and collected a winners' medal following the 1-13 to 2-08 victory.
 On 13 April 2009, O'Hanlon was again at centre-back when Good Counsel College suffered a 1-17 to 1-15 defeat by Thurles CBS in the All-Ireland final.

 University College Dublin

 As a student at University College Dublin, O'Hanlon joined the senior hurling team during his second year.
 He lined out in several Fitzgibbon Cup campaigns without success.